getml/getml.com/src/docs/user_guide/quick_start/index.md

 Check out the rest of this documentation to find out how getML achieves top performance on real-world data science projects with many tables and complex data schemes.

-## How to use the documentation

-If you want to get started with getML right away, we recommend to follow the [installation instructions][installation-index] and then go through the [getting started guide][getting-started].

-If you are looking for more detailed information, other sections of this documentation are more suitable:

-- [Examples][examples-index]

-    The examples section contains real-world getML projects using public datasets for easy follow-along.
-It showcases getML’s capabilities in feature engineering and predictive modeling, with practical demonstrations available in the [getml-demo](https://github.com/getml/getml-demo) repository on GitHub.
-You’ll find templates for your projects and a guide on integrating getML with FastAPI to create prediction endpoints.

-- [User guide][user-guide]

-    The user guide explains all conceptional details behind getML in depth.
-It can serve as a reference guide for experienced users but it's also suitable for first day users who want to get a deeper understanding of how getML works.
-Each chapter in the user guide represents one step of a typical data science project.

-- [API reference][python-api]

-    The API reference covers everything related to the Python interface to the getML engine.
-Each module comes with a dedicated section that contains concrete code examples.

-You can also check out our [blog articles and case studies](https://www.getml.com/blog).